-In both cases, an ALID is created that covers three seasons.
-This is independent of how the Avail metadata is constructed or how the Experiences are structured.
+In both examples, an ALID is created that covers three seasons.
+This is because the entitlement itself is independent of how the Avail metadata is constructed or how the Experiences are structured.

-In the first case, the three seasons are presented to the consumer as a single entity, including its own metadata.
+In the first case, the preferred model, the three seasons are presented to the consumer as a single entity, including its own metadata.
 For example, these seasons might be sold as "Show XYZ, The Early Years".
 Consequently, it is viewed as a single entity both in the Avails Asset as well as from the Experience.
 The Avail is created with one Asset.
 Subsequently, an Experience will be created for the three seasons.
 Each individual season still exists as its own experience, but the parent Experience (three seasons) links to those through ExperienceChild.